Skip to main content

 Afterward, you’ll head to Lake Louise, another world-famous spot that lives up to the hype.
 Stroll the shoreline, snap photos of the Victoria Glacier, and learn about the area’s fascinating Indigenous history and mountaineering legacy as you go.

 This tour is ideal if you’re short on time but still want the full Banff National Park postcard experience.
-It’s relaxed, stunning from start to finish, and perfect for a half-day dose of fresh air and beauty.
+It’s relaxed, stunning from start to finish, and perfect for a half-day dose of fresh air and beauty (but very crowded with tourists in the summer).

-2. 7 Most Beautiful Lakes in Banff National Park – 10 Hour Tour
+2. The Beautiful Glacial Lakes of Banff National Park

 Peyto Lake Bow Valley Summit

 If you love lakes, this full-day adventure is your dream come true.
-You’ll visit seven of Banff’s most stunning lakes from the iconic Moraine and Peyto to quieter gems like Waterfowl Lakes and Bow Lake.
-Each lake has its own unique mood, color, and backdrop.
+You’ll visit seven of Banff’s most stunning lakes that are much less busy than Moraine Lake and Lake Louise.
+From the Vermillion Lakes, Lake Minnewanka and Peyto Lake to quieter gems like Waterfowl Lakes and Bow Lake.
+Each lake has its own unique mood, colour, and backdrop.

 You’ll take short walks at each stop, soak in mountain reflections, and capture photos that look like they came out of a travel magazine.
 Along the way, you’ll hear stories behind the lakes, from glacial origins to wildlife that call them home.

 It’s a full-day, low-effort, high-reward tour.
 Perfect if you want to see it all without committing to a strenuous hike.
-Just bring your sense of wonder and a fully charged phone for lots of photos.
+Just bring your sense of wonder and a fully charged phone for lots of photos that will amaze your friends and family.

 Larch Valley From Sentinel Pass